 - The feedback was so thoughtful.
 I honestly can’t think of anything I would change.

 Optional visits to artist studios to meet painters and printmakers like Gabo Mendoza

 Accommodations — Lodging

-We are based at El Diablo y La Sandia Boca del Monte B&B in the heart of Oaxaca’s historic center where we are within a few short blocks to Santo Domingo Church, the Andador walking street lined with shops and restaurants, the Zocalo and city markets.
+We are based in a woman-owned and operated Bed and Breakfast Inn, in the heart of Oaxaca’s historic center, within easy walking distance to Santo Domingo Church, the Andador walking street lined with shops and restaurants, the Zocalo and city markets.
+We have available four double/shared rooms with private bath and three single rooms.
+Two private/single rooms share a bath.
 The Inn is in a restored colonial home with patio, gardens, gathering and retreat spaces.
-The breakfast is local, delicious, home-cooked and organic.
+The food is delicious, home-cooked and organic.
 Vegetarian and gluten-free options are available.
 We have reserved the entire house for our retreat!